 At its lower end, the trachea branches into two large bronchi (singular, bronchus).
 These tubes also have smooth muscle and cartilage rings.
 The bronchi branch into smaller bronchioles, forming a bronchial “tree.”
-The bronchioles terminate in the air sacs known as alveoli.
+The bronchioles terminate in the alveoli.

-Human lungs are composed of approximately 300 million alveoli, which are cup-shaped sacs surrounded by a capillary network.
+Human lungs are composed of approximately 300 million alveoli.
 Red blood cells pass through the capillaries in single file, and oxygen from each alveolus enters the red blood cells and binds to the hemoglobin.
 In addition, carbon dioxide contained in the plasma and red blood cells leaves the capillaries and enters the alveoli when a breath is taken.
 Most carbon dioxide reaches the alveoli as bicarbonate ions, and about 25 percent of it is bound loosely to hemoglobin.

 The nerve activity that controls breathing arises from impulses transported by nerve fibers passing into the chest cavity and terminating at the rib muscles and diaphragm.
-These impulses are regulated by the amount of carbon dioxide in the blood: A high carbon-dioxide concentration leads to an increased number of nerve impulses and a higher breathing rate.
+These impulses are regulated by the amount of carbon dioxide in the blood: A high carbon dioxide concentration leads to an increased number of nerve impulses and a more rapid breathing rate.